riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 }
 ```

-In this example, the `Map` method for `Apple` reuses the configuration from `ToFruit`, ensuring consistent property
-mapping.

 ## Restrictions

-The `IncludeMappingConfigurationAttribute` can only include such mapping configurations that are in the same class.
+This attribute can only include such mapping configurations that are in the same class.
 Currently, configurations from other classes cannot be included.

-The `IncludeMappingConfigurationAttribute` only uses a mapping if the mapped types are the same or base types of
+This attribute only uses a mapping if the mapped types are the same or base types of
 the mapped type.

-This means that the configuration will only be applied if the source and target types of the
-included mapping are compatible.
+If the attribute includes such configuration that causes collision, then it is reported as an error.

 ## Diagnostics